Harlow To Woodford

 I exit these woods directly opposite the bottom of Rye Hill Road and walk east along the road past the entrance to Parndon Wood, Rye Hill Common is to my left.
 As i approach the first of several ancient byways i will be using on this walk, i see the water tower ahead of me & remember as children how we used to tell each other it was haunted, and the winter in the early 1980’s when it snowed heavier than we had ever seen before and Rye Hill was blocked with huge snowdrifts which we built igloos in.
 Just past the water tower on the right is the bridle path I’m looking for.

 I head south along this first track which goes from Rye Hill to Sumners farm.
 Tall hedgerows line the path which are a mass of activity with bees and butterflies.
-It’s really going to be hot today & even this early i can feel it.
+It’s really going to be a hot day & even this early i can feel it.
 To my left the first of two wildflower meadows full of tall grasses & ox eye daisies with an undercarpet of parasitic Yellow Rattle.
 I stop to take a picture.
 Further along another meadow with a single Oak tree casting a welcome shade with it’s low spreading branches.
-I stop for some water as the heat is really building now.
+I stop for some water as the heat is really starting to build.

 Passing Sumners Farm i reach the end of this pathway onto Epping Road where i walk along the front of a tiny terrace of farm cottages & to my right catch my first glimpse of the Stort Valley in the far distance behind the cornfields.
 Epping Green Chapel and the village pond are at the end of these cottages, where i cross the road to the travelers friend pub beside which is the next ancient path i will follow.
 Epping Long Green.